-- 4 Q. How does Eversource approach interconnection to the grid for DERs? - 5 A. CENH's business members have observed that Eversource is attempting to impose costly new - 6 interconnection standards for locally generated electricity and is doing so without presenting - 7 required information in its LCIRP to the PUC to enable an assessment of the reliability, - 8 environmental, economic, and health-related impacts.
-The newly required improvements are not - 9 necessary for system reliability, are not just and reasonable, and are part of a portfolio of - proposed interconnection changes within the larger corporation.
-These changes are intended to - support subsidiaries working to comply with Massachusetts' clean energy policies.
-This is a - substantial change from prior practice and is currently underway without prior notification to the - 13 PUC or approval from the PUC. - Multiple developers of DERs in New Hampshire have relayed to CENH that Eversource has - begun requiring interconnection studies that analyze both a primary and secondary path to - market for DERs that interconnect onto their distribution grid.
-It has also subsequently been - 17 requiring the developer to fund distribution system improvements to be installed along both - paths.
-Based on the experience of these CENH business members, this change can result in a 300 - to 400 percent increase in interconnection costs, with one example reported to be an increase in
+4 O. How does Eversource approach interconnection to the grid for DERs?

+5 A. CENH's business members have observed that Eversource is attempting to impose costly new

+6 interconnection standards for locally generated electricity and is doing so without presenting

+7 required information in its LCIRP to the PUC to enable an assessment of the reliability,

+8 environmental, economic, and health-related impacts.
+The newly required improvements are not

+9 necessary for system reliability, are not just and reasonable, and are part of a portfolio of

+10 proposed interconnection changes within the larger corporation.
+These changes are intended to

+11 support subsidiaries working to comply with Massachusetts' clean energy policies.
+This is a

+12 substantial change from prior practice and is currently underway without prior notification to the

+13 PUC or approval from the PUC.

+14 Multiple developers of DERs in New Hampshire have relayed to CENH that Eversource has requiring the developer to fund distribution system improvements to be installed along both 17

+15 begun requiring interconnection studies that analyze both a primary and secondary path to to 400 percent increase in interconnection costs, with one example reported to be an increase in

+16 market for DERs that interconnect onto their distribution grid It has also subsequently been

+18 paths.
+Based on the experience of these CENH business members, this change can result in a 300